 The Interrupt Source 1 is always located at System Interrupt.
-This is the result of the OR-wiring of the system peripheral interrupt lines, such as the System Timer, the Real Time Clock, the Power Management Controller and the Memory Controller.
+This is the result of the OR-wiring of the system peripheral interrupt lines.
 When a system interrupt occurs, the service routine must first distinguish the cause of the interrupt.
 This is performed by reading successively the status registers of the above mentioned system peripherals.